 This means updating old ceiling tiles in the facility.

 The life expectancy of ceiling tiles is ten years.
 Beyond that, replacement should consider because they become brittle or even break.
-Having broken or damaged ceiling tiles will have a destructive effect on the acoustic performance of the room.
+However, having broken or damaged ceiling tiles will have a destructive effect on the acoustic performance of the room.

 This means removing debris such as tree branches and dry weeds, mildew, molds, mosses, and lichen on the roofs.